 - A narrative proposal not to exceed three single-spaced pages, uploaded in PDF, .docx, or RTF format.
 This document must explain the nature and background of your project, the specific research you intend to do with the support of the Curran funds, the time frame for conducting that research, and how the Curran-enabled research contributes to the goals of the larger project.
 Be sure to explain how your research will help to advance scholarly understanding of the 19th-century British periodical press more generally.
 This last is very important.
 The Curran Fellowships are not intended to support historical or literary research that merely makes some use of Victorian newspapers and magazines as sources, but, rather, to support research that tells us something new about the nature of those publications, their role in the 19th-century literary marketplace, and the people who wrote, illustrated, edited, published, sold, bought, and read them.

-- A one-page description of the printed and manuscript materials you want to explore, and why, uploaded in PDF, .docx, or RTF format..
+- A one-page description of the printed and manuscript materials you want to explore, and why, uploaded in PDF, .docx, or RTF format.
 Be as specific as you can.
 For example, if you propose looking at runs of certain periodicals, give specific titles and date-spans for them; likewise, if you want to work in a publisher’s or author’s archive, indicate what kinds of documents there you intend to inspect.
 Make sure that all the materials you mention will in fact be available to you at the time of your proposed visit.
 Make sure that the materials you are proposing to travel to see are not already available to you in microfilm or digital form, or in a repository closer to home.
 Any archives that you plan to visit with Curran Fellowship assistance need not necessarily be in the UK, as many libraries in other parts of the world have important collections that are of interest to students of Victorian periodicals.
 If you need to travel to another institution to use an electronic database not available to you locally, or to subscribe to such a resource, please mention that, as well.
+Given the uncertainty of travel during the pandemic, a no-cost extension of time may be requested at the end of the award period.

 - The name and email address of one recommender familiar with the proposed project.
 The recommender will receive an email with a link to upload a recommendation letter directly into the application system.
-Recommendation letters are due by December 15, 2018.
-Applicants are responsible for soliciting the letter of recommendation from someone familiar with their project.
+The recommendation letter deadline is listed in the award calendar.
+Applicants are responsible for soliciting the letter of recommendation from someone familiar with their project who can speak to its potential.
 The letters should address the evaluation criteria below.
 While the absence of a letter of recommendation from an application will not make it ineligible, a letter that arrives late (or not at all) may make an application less competitive.

 IV.
 How Applications will be Evaluated